-Design Technology blends several disciplinary skills together to develop students' problem-solving and creative skills.
-The students will inquire and analyze, develop ideas, create a solution to a problem, and evaluate the effectiveness of the solution.
+To support the Units of Inquiry, Design Technology blends several disciplinary skills together to develop students' problem-solving and creative skills.
+The students will inquire and analyze, develop ideas, create solutions to problems, and evaluate its effectiveness of the solution.